valzargaming/Nyasmin/README.md

 ```

 <br>

+It is important to listen to `error` events.
+If you don't attach an `error` listener, the event emitter will throw an exception.

 **Important Information**: All properties on class instances, which are implemented using a magic method (which means pretty much all properties), are **throwing** if the property doesn't exist.